 We value diversity in research

-Nalani Coleman always knew she wanted to investigate diseases, especially cancer, so she found out about a research internship offered through the Partnership Scholars Program, which has opened many doors for her.
+Nalani Coleman always knew she wanted to investigate diseases, especially cancer, so she found out about a research internship offered through the CREATE Partnership Scholars Program, which has opened many doors for her.

 “It’s hard to picture yourself doing scientific research when you don’t have family members in such fields.
 I joined Partnership Scholars because I wanted to see what it actually looks like, and I think it opens doors and gives me a better idea of what I want to do," Coleman said.